magnussolution/magnusbilling7/wiki/en/modules/logUsers/logUsers.rst

 IP
 --

-| We did not write the description to this field.
+| IP utilized for the action.